cultureglobe/cultureglobe/README.md

 The project for Europeana Hackaton in Vienna

-## To start developing run plovr:
+## To start developing

+1. Download webglearth project from GitHub: https://github.com/webglearth/webglearth and symlink the *api* and *we* directories into the tree of this project

+2. Run:

      java -jar plovr.jar serve main.json

-and then open in the web browser *main.html* file
+3. Open in the web browser file *main.html* (best with latest Google Chrome browser)

 ## Queries: